MatthewKazan/3D-lidar-slam/README.md

 ---

 ## Known Issues
-- The iPhone app is not optimized for performance and absolutely destroys the battery life.
-- ICP algorithm is not optimized for large environments and can be slow as global map grows.
-If the environment is too large or the RAM is too small, the system may crash.
-- ICP is not robust to loop closure and can drift over time.
 - iPhone and ROS2 may not connect if the shared network does not allow LAN connections which is common on university networks.
 -  Could NOT find PythonInterp (missing: PYTHON_EXECUTABLE) or some other cmake error related to rosidl_generate_interfaces.
    One possible fix is running